melissamonk-NOAA/Vermilion_2021/doc/north.md

 to Punta Baja, Mexico [@Hyde2009] at depths of 50 m to 150 m [@Hyde2009].
 Hyde and Vetter [-@Hyde2009] describe vermilion rockfish as residents of shallower depths (<100 m) than their sibling species, sunset rockfish (*Sebastes crocotulus*).
 Adult fish tend to cluster on high relief rocky outcrops [@Love2002] and kelp forests [@Hyde2009].
-North of Point Conception, California, some adults reside in  shallower, living in caves and cracks [@Love2002].
+North of Point Conception, California, some adults reside in  shallower water, living in caves and cracks [@Love2002].
 Vermilion rockfish have shown high site fidelity [@Hannah2011 (only tagged 1 vermilion); @Lea1999], and low to average larval dispersal distance [@Hyde2009].
 Lowe et al. [-@Lowe2009] suggested that vermilion rockfish